|Type of tour:||Self-guided|

 Day 6: Padova - Chioggia (37 miles/60 km)

-From Padova you cycle along canals and rivers as far as Stra, where the majestic Villa Pisani awaits you.
+From Padova you cycle along canals and rivers.
 The rivers Bacchiglione and Brenta, which were once important commercial waterways, accompany you to the picturesque fishing village of Chioggia, in the Venetian lagoon.

 Overnight in Chioggia.